jingwu6/jingwu6.github.io/_pages/about.md

 News
 ======
+**May.
+2023** I'll join Amazon as an intern of Applied Research Scientist this summer.

 **March.
 2023** Our paper "Extended Agriculture-Vision: An Extension of a Large Aerial Image Dataset for Agricultural Pattern Analysis
 " is accepted by TMLR [Arxiv](https://arxiv.org/pdf/2303.02460.pdf).